TOUR HIGHLIGHTS

 “When I Survey The Wondrous Cross” - Isaac Watts

-DAY TWO | MAY 27TH | LONDON Morning visit Bunhill Fields Cemetery where Isaac Watts, Jospeh Hart, and many others are buried.
+We begin where English hymnody took root.
+Explore Bunhill Fields, where Isaac Watts, John Bunyan, and other rest; step inside St Mary Woolnoth, once John Newton’s pulpit.
 Watts wrote poems, religious works, and psalms as well as hymns such as "When I Survey the Wondrous Cross" and "O God, Our Help In Ages Past".
 Next, visit the Wesley House and Methodist Museum.
 The Museum of Methodism tells the history of Methodism from John and Charles Wesley to the present day and its contribution to shaping Britain’s political and social history.
 John Wesley’s House stands next to the Chapel.
 It was his home for over a decade and is one of the finest surviving small Georgian townhouses in London.
+Next, visit St Mary Church Woolnoth.
+In 1780 Newton became Rector of St Mary Woolnoth a position he would hold for 27 years until 1807.
+It was during this period that his own story of personal redemption, God’s grace, and the beginnings of the abolitionist movement were drawn together.
 Afternoon free to join Kevin for bookshop exploration or afternoon on your own.
 Dinner and evening on your own.
+This evening, voices unite in our first hymn sing, lifting the songs that have shaped centuries of faith.

-• Explore Bunhill Fields Cemetery
+• Bunhill Fields Cemetery (Watts, Bunyan, Defoe and more)

 • Bookshopping with Kevin